 A few beaches are located along the coast, north and south of the city of Basse-Terre.
 There are also fishing areas.

-By Jeff T trip to Anywhere
+By Victoria Righthouse trip to London